Skip to main content

 END_CASE;

-• Always end with END_CASE;
+• Always finish the block with END_CASE;.

 Example: Mode Selector